-- 8.1.1 The FIA Super 2000 World Rally Championship (SWRC) is a Championship for drivers and codrivers taking part in the qualifying rallies using eligible cars as in Art.
-4.2. - 8.1.2 The FIA Production car World Rally Championship (PWRC) is a Championship for drivers and co-drivers taking part in the qualifying rallies using eligible cars as in Art.
-4.3. - 8.1.3 Hereafter, "the Support Championships" denotes rules which are common to PWRC and SWRC.
+- 8.1.1 The FIA WRC 2 Championship is a Championship for teams, drivers and Co-Drivers taking part in the qualifying rallies using eligible cars as in Art.
+4.2. - 8.1.2 The FIA WRC 3 Championship is a Championship for teams, drivers and Co-Drivers taking part in the qualifying rallies using eligible cars as in Art.
+4.3. - 8.1.3 Hereafter, "the Support Championships" denotes rules which are common to WRC 2 and WRC 3.